lvanderdonk/Flimbolevels/README.md

 # Flimbo level editor and levels

 This repository is used for hosting the Flimbo's Quest level editor and levels.
-The repository is not used for source control of the editor.
+The repository is not used for source control of the editor, but you can download the current source code "LevelEditor.asm".
 Please find some technical details and a small guide of the editor below.

 If you find any errors, and there will be errors ;-) , on this page or any errors in the level editor.
 Please inform me by sending a personal message to https://www.facebook.com/laurensvanderdonk , I will try to fix the errors and update this page.
 This is an ongoing project.